Reaction to viral ‘Subway Sally’ video inspires teen who shared it to take action

 Luhman’s advice for kids everywhere: “Try to make a difference.”

-Luhman said he has been contacted by several companies interested in licensing the video but he does not want to make money off of the dog.
-He just wants to see dogs and cats in his town cared for, like Mona.
+Luhman said he has been contacted by several companies interested in licensing the video but he does not want to make money off the dog.
+He just wants to see animals in his town like Mona being cared for.